or Call 03 9557 9113

 Has food replaced joy in your life?
 Do you need help with emotional eating?
-Are you tired of turning to food every time you are upset, angry, stressed or using food to reward yourself?
+Are you tired of turning to food every time you are upset, angry, stressed, or using food to reward yourself?
 You aren’t alone.
-Thankfully, you can get help — either from seeking counselling in Melbourne or via online counselling.
-If you want help with how you feel about and manage food, you have come to the right place.
+Thankfully, help is available.

-The trained counsellors at Bayside Psychotherapy can help you stop emotional eating for good.
-Food can be an addiction and counselling can help. you re-establish healthy eating patterns based on real physiological hunger rather than psychological hunger and distress.
-You can work with the therapists in Bentleigh at the Bayside clinic or you can do counselling online from home with internet chat tools that allow a private and secure conversation.
-We also recommend downloadable hypnosis recordings to help you benefit from NLP and hypnosis in the comfort and privacy of your home.
+The trained counsellors at Bayside Psychotherapy may be able to help you curb your emotional eating.
+Food can be an addiction, and it can be hard to re-establish healthy eating patterns — based on real physiological hunger rather than psychological hunger and distress.
+The therapists at Bayside Psychotherapy can meet you at our Highett clinic, or you book a secure online counselling session.
+We also recommend downloadable hypnosis recordings you can use in the comfort and privacy of your home.

-While traditional and evidence based methods like CBT are generally sought, there have been concerns regarding long term efficacy following such methods.
-Psychodynamic psychotherapy, on the other hand aims to address the underlying conflicts, ambivalence and uniqueness associated with the eating cycle presented.
+While traditional and evidence-based methods like CBT are commonly used to treat comfort eating, there have been concerns regarding long term efficacy following such procedures.
+On the other hand, psychodynamic psychotherapy aims to address the underlying conflicts and ambivalence driving the eating cycles.

 Don’t let another day go by!
-Food should not be used to comfort you.
 There’s no real comfort in emotional eating!

-Treatment for food-related problems can take a few sessions or many more.
-Most people start to see results early and continue.
-We may include one or a combination of Buddhist Mindfulness Meditation exercises, Dream work, NLP, Hypnotherapy and other processes – the point is to find out what is best for you to stop comfort overeating so you can discover real happiness that doesn’t depend on ‘treats’.
+Treatment for food-related problems may take a few sessions, though many people mainly benefit from longer-term therapy.
+Not every two people are the same, so treatment times vary.
+Your treatment plan may include one or a combination of Buddhist Mindfulness Meditation exercises, Dreamwork, NLP, Hypnotherapy and other processes.
+Our aim is to find out what’s likely to work best to help you stop comfort overeating so that you may discover real happiness that doesn’t depend on ‘treats’.

-Not all counselling is equal.
-When you seek treatment, you want a custom approach that suits your needs and your personality.
 At Bayside Psychotherapy, we cater to the individual needs of the patient.
-Our methods and our training allow us to work with you to find the treatment options that will best suit your needs.
-If the treatment method isn’t working, your therapist will adjust it.
-If you’re not progressing well, your therapist will try to find a way to help accelerate treatment for you.
-While eating disorder treatment success largely depends on the patient’s willingness to get well, the right counsellor and the right approach makes a measurable difference and we believe our methods, our track record, and our style demonstrate that we can help you reach your goals.
-To compliment therapy consider a hypnosis MP3 between sessions, such as the Comfort eating treatment mp3 download.
+Our methods and broad training give us a range of techniques to find the treatment options to best suit your needs.
+If after a few sessions, the treatment method isn’t working, your therapist will adjust it.
+While eating disorder treatment success depends heavily on the patient’s willingness to engage and persist, finding the right counsellor and the right approach is also very important.
+We believe our methods, our track record, and our flexible style are a winning combination for many people.
+To complement therapy, consider listening to a self-hypnosis recording between sessions, such as the comfort eating treatment mp3.